milesroberts-123/extract-intergenic-sequences/README.md

 # extract-intergenic-sequences
-Extract intergenic sequences from a fasta file using coordinates in a gff file, but omit intergenic sequences where adjacent genes have opposing directions of transcription.
+This code will extract intergenic sequences from a fasta file using coordinates in a gff file, but omit intergenic sequences where adjacent genes have opposing directions of transcription.
+Such sequences may be useful background sequences for some bioinformatic analyses, such as de novo motif discovery.

 **INPUT**
 1. a fasta-formatted sequence file
 2. a genome feature format (gff) file

 **OUTPUT**
+A fasta-formatted sequence file where each entry is an intergenic sequence (i.e. a sequence lying between two genes).

 ## USAGE
 Download the three scripts in this repository and put them all in the same directory as the fasta file and gff file you want to extract intergenic sequences from.
 Make sure